Rudd-O/seedboxtools/README.md

 configuration wizard that will set the configuration file up.
 Run it and answer a few questions::

-    leechtorrents
+    configleecher

 The script will ask you for the necessary configuration values before you can run the tools here.
+You should run this wizard on the machine where you'll be running `leechtorrents` (see below).

 Note: Both TorrentFlux and Transmission protect their download and torrent directories using permissions.
 You should become part of the UNIX group